groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/wmf-to-tif.md

         - icon: "far fa-file-WMF"
           title: " About WMF File Format"
           content: |
             Files with WMF extension represent Microsoft Windows Metafile (WMF) for storing vector as well as bitmap-format images data.
 To be more accurate, WMF belongs to the vector file format category of Graphics file formats that is device independent.
 Windows Graphical Device Interface (GDI) uses the functions stored in a WMF file to display an image on the screen.
-A more enhanced version of WMF, known as Enhanced Meta Files (EMF), was published later that makes the format more feature rich.
-Practically, WMF are similar to SVG.

           link: "https://docs.fileformat.com/image/wmf/"

     format:
         # format loop
-        - icon: "far fa-file-TIF"
+        - icon: "far fa-image"
           title: " About TIF File Format"
           content: |
-            TIFF or TIF, Tagged Image File Format, represents raster images that are meant for usage on a variety of devices that comply with this file format standard.
+            TIF or TIFF, Tagged Image File Format, represents raster images that are meant for usage on a variety of devices that comply with this file format standard.
 It is capable of describing bilevel, grayscale, palette-color and full-color image data in several color spaces.
 It supports lossy as well as lossless compression schemes to choose between space and time for applications using the format.
-The format is not machine dependent and is free from bounds like processor, operating system, or file systems.

           link: "https://docs.fileformat.com/image/tiff/"